 Suresh Sambandam, CEO of Kissflow said: "We strongly believe it’s a quantum shift in mindset, and the workplace as we know it.
 The REMOTE+ work model could also be an answer to lop-sided development that unfairly favored urban geographies until now.”

 IBM: supporting the needs of families

 Recognizing the needs of remote employees balancing work and family commitments, IBM created its Work from Home Pledge.
-IBM CEO Arvind Krishna pledged to support employees in meeting personal needs while working remotely, for example by allowing flexibility to meet personal obligations during the day, not requiring employees to be on camera during remote meetings, and shifting to shorter video calls to prevent Zoom fatigue.
+IBM CEO Arvind Krishna pledged to support employees in meeting personal needs while working remotely, for example by allowing flexibility to meet personal obligations during the day, not requiring employees to be on camera during hybrid meetings, and shifting to shorter video calls to prevent Zoom fatigue.